 4 June 2025

 At a one-day workshop, researchers discuss the challenges of hereditary predisposition to cancer with affected families.
 The exchange of information, expectations and needs is a win-win situation for both sides.
-The event, initiated and run by DKF research group leader Maria Katapodi, was funded by the SNSF Agora program.
+The event, initiated and run by DKF research group leader Maria C. Katapodi, was funded by the SNSF Agora program.

 Enormous interest and commitment

 The first workshop for families with a genetic predisposition to cancer took place on 17 May 2025 at the Zentrum Paul Klee in Berne and was fully booked with over 160 participants.
-Lectures suitable for laypeople, presentations on the latest research and the introduction of patient organisations provided relevant information for the audiance and appropriate room for exchange between experts, patients and families.
+Presentations on the latest research in lay language and the introduction of patient support groups and organisations promoting public involvement in research provided relevant information for the audiance and appropriate room for exchange between experts, patients and families. «The audience followed the presentations with great attention.
+I was particularly impressed by their engagement in the group discussions», Barbara Peters, Head of Communication at the DKF, who provided advice to conceptual aspects and support in the promotion of the event, says.

 SNSF funding scheme Agora